cstrelioff/chrisstrelioffws-sandbox/blog/html/_sources/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.txt

 * Notice how small the likelihood values are (y-axis) for this amount of data.
   Longer data series will cause :code:`matplotlib` to have trouble plotting.

 Well, that's it.
 I hope you find this interesting.
-As always, leave question, comments and corrections!
+As always, leave questions, comments and corrections!

 .. _wikipedia logarithm identities: http://en.wikipedia.org/wiki/Logarithm#Logarithmic_identities
 .. _probability mass function: http://en.wikipedia.org/wiki/Probability_mass_function